 Unlike the prescriptive models analyzed in the Table 1 the proposed stages include specific methodologies for the stages proposed by the ISO 30401 standard on requirements for Knowledge Management Systems (International Organization for Standardization, 2018): planning, organizational support, operation, performance evaluation, improvement.
 Specific methodologies include the knowledge audit as one of the first stages in order to determine the knowledge gaps, as well as the knowledge map and flow.
-Another specific methodology included is the maturity assessment of knowledge management in an organization.
-Methodologies for solution design can be dynamically incorporated, depending on the type of solution identified, which gives freedom to knowledge managers to make adjustments to their needs and experiences.
+Another specific methodologies for solution design can be dynamically incorporated, depending on the type of solution identified, which gives freedom to knowledge managers to make adjustments to their needs and experiences.